-A very large employer asked SPBA's President Fred Hunt what criteria a consultant should recommend back to the employer whether or not to hire a TPA.
+A very large employer asked SPBA's Active Past President Fred Hunt what criteria a consultant should recommend back to the employer whether or not to hire a TPA.
 Below is Fred's answer.
 This is presented, because sometimes TPAs and their current & prospective clients take for granted the value & advantages of using a TPA.
 So, read on…..

 This will probably sound self-serving, but let me assure you that SPBA has a reputation for candor.
 You won't need an expensive consultant to tell you whether you should use a TPA.
 Your common sense will answer that.

 Just as more and more people use a tax preparation firm to do their taxes, because of the complexity, more and more people (about 66% of non-federal employees, as best we can figure) are in plans using TPAs.
 It is for the same reasons.
 In fact a true funny story was when two of the largest corporations in the country kept trying to join SPBA, claiming to be "TPAs".
 These mega corporations are clearly not TPAs, but they kept trying to join SPBA.
 Finally, when I ran into the Senior VP of one, he admitted that even though they were a gigantic profitable firm, they could no longer afford to administer their benefit plan in-house.
 Why?
 He said that every time there was a new regulation, opinion, court case, newspaper article, or they got something in the mail from a government agency, they would end up spending at least $100,000 on lawyers, consultants, etc. trying to figure out what it meant and were they the only ones.
 It was also time-consuming and stressful, and insurance companies and others often could not give a personalized answer.
 The corporate Senior VP said, "Fred, your smallest TPA member has probably been alerted by SPBA and/or can pick up the phone and get those answers instantly."